aws/copilot-cli/site/content/docs/developing/domain.en.md

 $ copilot env init --import-cert-arns arn:aws:acm:us-east-1:123456789012:certificate/12345678-1234-1234-1234-123456789012
 ```

-And then after deploying the service to that environment, add the DNS of the Application Load Balancer (ALB) created in the environment as an A record to where your alias domain is hosted.
+After deploying a service to that environment, add the DNS of the Application Load Balancer (ALB) created in the environment as an A record to where your alias domain is hosted.

 ### What happens under the hood?
 Under the hood, Copilot